Functional Medicine - Revolutionizing Medicine As We See It

 - The normally practiced ‘acute-care medical approach’ does not account for genetic differences, environmental factors or lifestyle choices, hence is an incomplete form of diagnosis and treatment.

-- Functional medicine uses latest medical and technological advances to deliver a holistic approach – diagnostic tools, prescription combinations of drugs, botanical medicines, therapeutic diets and supplements, stress-management techniques, etc.
+- It uses latest medical and technological advances to deliver a holistic approach – diagnostic tools, prescription combinations of drugs, botanical medicines, therapeutic diets and supplements, stress-management techniques, etc.

 With modern advancement in science and technology, medical practitioners have also realised the void that exists within their disease managing skills.
 Hence, the integration of functional medicine into traditional preventive and treatment practices will not only relieve the patient from his illness, but will also provide long-term relief due to its holistic effect on health.